M0JXD/axeii_loader_native/README.md

 # A simple Preset/IR loader for the Axe-FX II on Linux

 This repo replaces the my old axeii_loader_cli repo.
-It offers both the CLI app, and a native GUI (using IUP and the GTK3 backend).
+It offers both the CLI app, and a native GUI (using IUP and the GTK3 back-end).
-You do not need the CLI app to use the GUI app, they are completely seperate but are built from the same back-end code.
+You do not need the CLI app to use the GUI app, they are completely separate but are built from the same back-end code.

 This is created for two reasons: